LikeStrangersDo/Gongda_Python_summary/README.md

 ## Python for research in atmospheric chemistry

 ## My notes
-My [Python](https://www.python.org/) notes are provided as handy references and focus on usages related to our research (data anlaysis + data visualisations + some small tools).
-These are based on my knowlege of Python, so they are not necessarily the best or only solutions to your tasks.
-I have introduced some Python packages in my notes.
-But there are numerous usages that I do not know.
-For any package, you should be able to find dedicated tutorials online.
+My [Python](https://www.python.org/) notes focus on usages related to our research (data anlaysis + data visualisations + some small tools).
+They are based on my knowlege of Python, so they are not necessarily the best or only solutions to your research needs.
+I have introduced some Python packages here, but there are numerous usages that I do not know.
+For Python or any specific package, you should be able to find dedicated tutorials online.

 The contents are organised as follows:
 0. Python basics
 1. Numerical computation
 2. Pandas dataframes